 Use the powerful odds converter tool.
 Convert betting odds from fractional to decimal to American Odds

-Odds Converter Chart, fractional, Decimal and American / Moneyline odds
+Betting Odds Conversion Chart, fractional, Decimal and American / Moneyline odds

 Types of Betting Odds